 Despite educating himself on traditional training and nutrition practices, his results never reflected his efforts.

-Throughout the next decade, he kept yo-yo’ing, repeating cycles of dieting, rebounding and worst of all, constantly getting injured.
-Whilst he’d acquired the skills over the years, what he was lacking was direction and accountability.
+Throughout the next decade, he kept yo-yoing, repeating cycles of dieting, rebounding and worst of all, constantly getting injured.
+Whilst he’d acquired the skills over the years, what he lacked was direction and accountability.
 He’d had enough.

 Which is when Maneet, now in his 30s, came to us at RNT.
-We understood his frustrations, his needs and what exactly he wanted.
+We understood his frustrations, his needs and knew exactly what he wanted.

 His goals were music to our ears.
 He didn’t want a short sharp fat loss program.
 He didn’t want a singular 12 week blast.
 He wanted a lifestyle approach that slowly changed his body composition for the better.
 An approach he could maintain for life, and one which would fit seamlessly with his busy, on-the-go lifestyle.
 He wanted to be in complete control of his body, and have the ability to be flexible, free and live life.
 He was in it for the long game.